francescomaldonato/RL_VPP_Thesis/README.md

 - `VPP_simulator.ipynb` (Notebook to test the VPP performances and features with the best trained model, currently RecurrentPPO)
 - `RL_control-strategies_for_EVs_fleet_VPP.pdf` (Developed thesis paper of the research)

-- Algorithm_simulator_notebooks: (folder with notebooks to test the VPP with different RL algorithm)
+- Algorithm_simulator_notebooks: (folder with notebooks to test the VPP with different RL algorithms or with random actions)
+    - `1-Random_VPP_simulator.ipynb`
     - `A2C_VPP_simulator.ipynb`
     - `MaskablePPO_VPP_simulator.ipynb`
     - `TRPO_VPP_simulator.ipynb`